polterguy/polterguy.github.io/documentation/magic.endpoint/index.md

 * Etc ...

-This slot/endpoint is what allows you to see meta information about all your HTTP REST endpoints in the _"Endpoints"_ menu item in the Magic Dashboard for instance.
-The return value from this slot/endpoint again, is what's used as some sort of frontend is being generated using the Magic Dashboard.
+This slot/endpoint is what allows you to see meta information about all your HTTP REST endpoints in the _"Endpoints"_ menu item in the Magic dashboard for instance.
+The return value from this slot/endpoint again, is what's used as some sort of frontend is being generated using the Magic dashboard.

 ### Extending the meta data retrieval process

-If you wish, you can extend the meta data retrieval process, by invoking `ListEndpoints.AddMetaDataResolver`, and pass in your own function.
+You can extend the meta data retrieval process by invoking `ListEndpoints.AddMetaDataResolver`, and pass in your own function.
 This class can be found in the `magic.endpoint.services.slots` namespace.
 The `AddMetaDataResolver` method takes one function object, which will be invoked for every file the meta generator is trying to create meta data for, with the complete `lambda`, `verb` and `args` of your endpoint.
 This allows you to semantically traverse the lambda/args nodes, and append